-Project background
+Project Background

-The maiden resource estimate at Kachi was undertaken in 2018 as part of the project Pre-feasibility Study.
-That estimate identified an Indicated Resource of 1.05 Mt of LCE over an area of 61 km, surrounded by an Inferred resource of 3.19 Mt over an area of 114 km.
-The resource was defined from 50 m to an average of 334 m depth, with the upper 50 m excluded from the resource due to uncertainties about lithium concentrations over that interval at the time of the estimate.
+The maiden resource estimate at Kachi was undertaken in 2018 as part of the Project Pre-feasibility Study.
+That estimate identified an Indicated Resource of 1.05 million tonnes (Mt) of Lithium Carbonate Equivalent (LCE) over an area of 61 square kilometres (km2), surrounded by an Inferred Resource of 3.19 Mt over an area of 114 km2.
+The resource was defined from 50 m bgs to an average of 334 m depth, with the upper 50 m excluded from the resource due to uncertainties about lithium concentrations over that interval at the time of the estimate.

 With further diamond and rotary drilling and geophysical logging of wells the confidence in the geological and resource models has increased and the resource classification has been upgraded to reflect this.
-Drilling has been conducted to 400 m depth across the Measured and Indicated resource area.
+Drilling has been conducted to a maximum depth of 417 m across the Measured and Indicated resource area.
 Geophysics was previously undertaken to define the base of the unconsolidated sediments hosting brine.
-Additional geophysics will shortly commence to define extensions of the brine body and to define in more detail the geometry of the contacts between the brine and areas of brackish water, to support the development of pumping simulations and a reserve model for the project.
+Additional transient electromagnetic (TEM) geophysics was recently completed across the salar and surrounding area, which showed the brine body is much larger than previously thought, and continues beyond the northern and southern TEM lines, which are 8 km and 9 km respectively from the centre of the Measured resources, significantly increasing the overall potential for future resource definition within the basin.